Student-centric advice and objective recommendations

 Brandeis College (Waltham, MA)

-- Six separate programs available, five of which are for incoming freshmen (with one for rising juniors)
+- Six separate programs available at Brandeis, five of which are for incoming freshmen (with one for rising juniors)

 Carnegie Mellon University (Pittsburgh, PA)